StanForever/awesome-websites/README.md

 * [https://www.etymonline.com](https://www.etymonline.com/) : Gives you the history and derivation of any word.
 Check it out here.
 * [https://everytimezone.com](https://everytimezone.com/) : Never warp your brain with timezone math again.
 * [https://egghead.io](https://egghead.io/) : egghead is a group of working web development professionals and open-source contributors that provide you with concise, information dense video courses on the best tools in the industry.
-* [https://nickmakes.website/slack-emoji-converter](https://nickmakes.website/slack-emoji-converter/) : Emoji ASCII Art Converter for Slack or anything really
+* [https://nickmakes.website/slack-emoji-converter](https://nickmakes.website/slack-emoji-converter/) : Emoji ASCII Art Converter for Slack or anything really.
+* [https://endoflife.date](https://endoflife.date/) : End-of-life (EOL) and support information is often hard to track, or very badly presented. endoflife.date documents EOL dates and support lifecycles for various products.
+* [https://excalidraw.com](https://excalidraw.com/) : Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

 ## F :
 * [http://www.foxebook.net](http://www.foxebook.net/) : Amazing Free eBook Download Site.
 Newest Free eBook Share.
 Free Download PDF, EPUB, MOBI eBooks. :books: